Lajos Kossuth: The "Kossuth party" in the Hungarian parliament

 The Party of Independence and '48 was established in 1884 by a merger of the Independence Party and the Party of 1848.
 Although Kossuth had never returned to Hungary, he was the spiritual leader of this opposition party until he died in 1894, and the party was also referred to as the "Kossuth Party" thereafter.
 From the 1896 elections onwards, it was the main opposition to the ruling Liberal Party.
 The Kossuth party won the 1905, and 1906 elections, his older son Ferenc Kossuth was Minister for Trade between 1906 and 1910.
 However it lost the 1910 elections to the National Party of Work.
 Kossuth's political legacy achieved that ethnic Hungarians did not vote for the ruling pro-compromise Liberal Party in the Hungarian parliamentary elections, thus the political maintenance of the Austro-Hungarian Compromise was mostly a result of the popularity of the pro-compromise Liberal Party among the ethnic minorities.

+Citizenship

+In 1879, the Hungarian Parliament passed its first comprehensive citizenship law.
+A specific clause—Section 31—stated that any Hungarian citizen who lived abroad for more than 10 years without a valid Hungarian passport or official government permission would automatically lose their citizenship.
+Renewing a passport required an oath of loyalty to the King (Emperor Franz Joseph).
+Kossuth famously declared that he would rather be "a man without a country" than swear an oath to the Habsburg who had executed his friends and crushed his nation.
+Due to this, Kossuth lost the Hungarian citizenship on January 8, 1890.

+To circumvent the law, dozens of Hungarian cities — including Debrecen, Szeged, and Budapest — granted him honorary citizenship.
+Pro-Kossuth politicians argued that "honorary citizenship" of a city should technically preserve his national citizenship.
+However, Prime Minister Kálmán Tisza's government ruled that honorary titles did not override the 1879 law.
+This rigid stance was so unpopular that it contributed to the eventual fall of the Tisza government.